highlando/18-dae-course-ovgu/index.md

 > :rocket: First exercise is online.
 Due date: October 25th.

+> :rocket: The [script](http://janheiland.de/script-daes/) for the introduction is online but still needs some additions and polishing.

 Here you find basic and current information and materials for the lecture *DAEs* at the OvGU in the winter term 2018.